-To do so, this section should examine all areas mentioned in Section 2) a) and as elaborated in Section 5.3 below (PFM; green transition; digital transformation; business environment and reduction of the informal economy; research, development and innovation; economic integration reforms; energy market reforms; transport market reforms; agriculture; industry and services; education and skills; employment and labour market; social protection and inclusion; and healthcare systems).
+To do so, this section should examine all areas mentioned in Section 2) a) and as elaborated in Section 5.3 below (PFM; green transition; digital transformation; business environment and reduction of the informal economy; research, development and innovation; economic integration reforms; energy market reforms; transport market reforms; agriculture; industry and services; education and skills; employment and labour market; social protection and inclusion; and healthcare).

-The analysis of all these areas should be done taking into account the fallout from the COVID-19 crisis and the envisaged green transition and digital transformation.
+The analysis of all these areas should be done taking into account the fallout from the COVID-19 crisis and from Russia's war against Ukraine as well as the envisaged green transition and digital transformation.